moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 And this is possible with static initialization of the entire interface tree.
 Each element (or rather, the callback of an element inside the stack) will be calculated and called once to associate reactive values with nodes.
 That's it, the main task here is to execute the described code **only once**, and all that will happen further is the data/events flow along the DOM graph.

 Let's move on.
 What abot rendering a list of something?
-Here it is:

 **React**
 ```typescript